IBM/it-architecture-diagrams/README.md

 <details><summary>IBM Plex Fonts</summary>
 <p>

-The Format Panel for IBM Diagrams is configured with the [IBM Plex Fonts](https://www.ibm.com/plex/).
+The Format Panel for IBM Diagrams is configured with the [IBM Plex](https://www.ibm.com/plex/) fonts and Arial fonts.

 The buttons in the Format Panel are configured as follows:
 * No button selected is Regular font.